 A typical image of a landscape represents nature.
 Landscapes can include man-made elements, such as docks, buildings, barns, and railroad tracks, to name a few.
 Captivating landscapes can be colorful, black and white, or somewhere in between.
 A great depth of field is essential for good landscape photos.

 Reflections can also be incorporated into your images for added depth and interest.
-Be careful with the horizon line.
+Be careful with the horizon line when taking landscape photos.
 Place it at two-thirds or one-third of the height, depending on whether the foreground or the sky is more interesting.
 The best light for shooting occurs during the golden hour.